352ounces/zcombinator/work requests/perc-zc-merge/perc-zc-merge.md

 As soon as the proposal passes:
 1. Liquidity will be pulled from the AMM
 2. The merger operation will proceed within 48 hours of proposal passing

+## Post-Merger Plans

+The internal plans of the **Percent Point Leaderboard** will be revealed to the core ZC team.

+Tokenomics plans, combined messaging, and product details will be revealed in future decision markets and discussions.